mfatih7/one-to-one-framework-frcpe/README.md

 ## Generate pickle files from .hdf5 Files

-Clone the current [one-to-one-framework-frcpe](https://github.com/mfatih7/one-to-one-framework-frcpe) repo.
+Clone the current [one-to-one-framework-frcpe](https://github.com/mfatih7/one-to-one-framework-frcpe) repo to your local machine.

 Generate a folder named `01_datasets` to the same directory level with the cloned `one-to-one-framework-frcpe` repo folder.